 - Even hamper your ability to make payments to own suppliers.

-- Frankly, everyone hates following up with customers regarding payments again and again, it results a growing frustration in your staff, wastage of their time and your money.
+- Frankly, everyone hates following up with customers regarding payments, again and again, it results in a growing frustration in your staff, wastage of their time and your money.

-Unless you create a well defined policy for your staff, you will keep losing money to unpaid bills.
-What different steps should be taken when a bill is 15 days overdue, then 30 days, then 60 days , etc. There must be a well documented policy in this regard.
-Follow a thoughtful approach, here are a few things to consider:
+Unless you create a well-defined policy for your staff, you will keep losing money to unpaid bills.
+What different steps should you take when a bill is 15 days overdue, then 30 days, then 60 days, etc. There must be a well-documented policy in this regard.
+Here are a few things to consider:

 1. Has this happened for the first time?

-Simply send another “reminder” invoice by “certified” mail, keep a copy for your records.
-Then make a phone call the day after the client receives your “reminder” invoice.
+Send another reminder-invoice by certified mail, keep a copy for your records.
+Then make a phone call the day after the client receives your reminder-invoice.
 Say something like this ..
-“John, may be you did not get our invoice last time, therefore we have re-sent it.“, then carefully listen to what the client has to say.
-Client will likely give you the reason of non-payment, even without you asking for an explanation.
+“John, maybe you did not get our invoice last time, therefore we have re-sent it.“, then carefully listen to what the client has to say.
+The client will likely give you the reason for non-payment, even without you asking for an explanation.

 There is a possibility that their delay is simply due to an oversight, glitch or a temporary business circumstance.
-For example, an officer who issues check could be on leave, a non-serious cash flow crunch that is temporary in nature, or may be the client never received your invoice, or they lost it.
-If it was just an oversight, they may simply tell you that the payment will be issued today or tomorrow.
+For example, an officer who issues check could be on leave, a non-serious cash flow crunch that is temporary, or maybe the client never received your invoice, or they lost it.
+If it was just an oversight, they might tell you that the payment will be issued today or tomorrow.

 But, if the client appears to be deferring the payment or giving false excuses, take it as a warning sign.
 Keep this account under watch.

 Your staff should also be informed in advance to be extremely careful, professional and diplomatic with such clients.
-Since you have a doubt regarding their ability to make timely payments in near future, have a well planned strategy to prevent their debt increasing further.
+Since there is a doubt regarding their ability to make timely payments, have a well-planned strategy to prevent their debt from increasing further.

-2. Has the client started to repeatedly delay payments?
+2. Has the client started to delay payments repeatedly?

-There is likely a bigger problem brewing at your client side.
-May be the clients own business is not doing too well.
+There is likely a more significant problem brewing at your client-side.
+Maybe the clients own business is not doing too well.
 You should find out.
-Politely ask “John, we have been doing business with you for “X” number of years and getting payments was never a matter of a concern earlier, would you mind sharing with us what has changed recently?“.
+Politely ask “John, we have been doing business with you for “X” number of years and getting payments on-time was never a concern earlier, would you mind sharing with us what has changed recently?“.

-Apart from requesting payment from your clients, do tell them that your own business is also facing problems due to non-payment from him.
-It could be even as simple as this “John, since your payments have been delayed, it has created some cash flow problems for us as well.
-Our small business runs on very thin margins.
+Tell them that your own business is also facing problems due to this delay in payment.
+You could say, “John, since your payments are late, it has created some cash flow problems for us as well.
+Our small business runs on a very thin margin.
 I request you to clear our bills at the earliest“.

 3. Do you have a better alternative?

-Since getting paid for your products or services has become an ongoing problem, start looking out for other clients /business partner / supplier, who does not have a cash flow problem.
-Since doing business with your current client has become too risky, its the right time to cut the cord and minimize your losses.
+Since getting compensated for your products or services has become an ongoing problem, start looking out for other clients/business partner/supplier, who does not have a cash flow problem.
+Doing business with your current client has become too risky; its the right time to cut the cord and minimize your losses.

 4. Do you know the real reason behind these non-payments?

-Talk to all contacts you normally deal with at this client’s office.
-May be another client contact will disclose the reason of non-payments.
-Although you can never be sure if the reason given by your client is true or not.
-Remember or keep notes of what client says during each call and if he story changes in the next call.
+Talk to all contacts you usually deal with at this client’s office.
+Maybe another client contact will disclose the reason for non-payment, although you can never be sure if the reason given by your client is right or not.
+Keep notes of what the client says during each call and if the story changes in the next call.
 Be mentally prepared for all kinds of excuses.

-Meanwhile, start preparing to outsource debt collection process to a 3rd party Collection Agency.
+Meanwhile, start preparing to outsource the debt-collection process to a 3rd party Collection Agency.

 5. Show faith in your client.
 It helps.

-Create a good relationship so they will want to pay you first because there may be other parties like you who are also waiting to be paid.
+Create a good relationship so they will want to pay you first because there may be other parties like you who are also waiting for payment.

-Call it “moral faith” or “moral pressure“, but it really works.
+Call it “moral faith” or “moral pressure“, but it works.

 6. Control your anger

 Speak less and to the point.
 Be a good listener.
-Regardless of the circumstances, never sound harsh, never try to threat your client or lose your temper.
+Regardless of the circumstances, never sound harsh, never try to threaten your client or lose your temper.
 If you annoy them, it may delay your payments further.
-In worst case a threatening language can even result in a counter legal action against you.
-Do you know there are debt collection laws in every state and some of them also apply to original creditors like you.
-Generally the in-house collections are not very successful after the account has been over 30-60 days past due date.
+A threatening language can even result in a counter legal action against you Do you know there are debt collection laws in every state, and some of them also apply to original creditors like you?
+Generally, the in-house collections are not very successful after the account has been over 30-60 days past-due date.

-Simply talk to the point and diplomatically.
+Talk diplomatically and amicably.
 Keep your conversation short and to the point.

-Do not interact too firmly or appear indifferent to their problems, this may irritate the client and they may intentionally delay your payment even further.
-Similarly, do not try to be extremely soft and personal with the client, only to be taken for granted.
+Do not interact too firmly or appear indifferent to their problems, this may irritate the client, and they may intentionally delay your payment even further.
+Similarly, do not try to be very soft and personal with the client, only to be taken for granted.

-7. Give them option to pay in installments
+7. Give them the option to pay in installments

-Has it been over 4-6 weeks from the payment due date and the sending reminder invoices or making calls have not worked?
+Has it been over 4-6 weeks from the payment due date and the sending reminder-invoices or making calls have not worked?
 Now try giving your client an option to pay in installments.
-If that fails too, then stop taking any more stress yourself, matter is beyond your own hands.
+If that fails, then stop taking any more stress yourself, the matter is beyond your own control.

 Don’t waste more time